opentraffic/otv2-platform/README.md

 (In OTv1, this component was called the [Traffic Engine](https://github.com/opentraffic/traffic-engine).)

 Reporter is run by each organization that is providing probe data to the Open Traffic platform.
 Reporter is distributed as a set of Docker containers, or can be run anywhere Java, Python, and [Apache Kafka](https://kafka.apache.org/) are available.
+Reporter can also be run as a script against historical speed archives, without Kafka.

 Reporter performs the following steps: